narchondas/narchondas.github.io/Knowledge Representation and Reasoning/read.md

 * Acquire an understanding of the professional competence required to be able to identify and examine Knowledge Representation and Reasoning technologies for Artificial Intelligence applications.

-* Understand the basics of logic and its application to KRR problems.
+* Understand the basics of logic and its application to Knowledge Representation and Reasoning problems.

-* Be able to appraise critically modelling techniques for knowledge representation and reasoning.
+* Be able to appraise critically modelling techniques for Knowledge Representation and Reasoning.

 * Regularly update my GitHub.